breadplop/brenda-hugo/content/posts/i-want-to-start-investing.md

 We then moved on to bigger topics:

-- Different stock exchanges
+- Different product markets (e.g. stock exchange, forex, merchantile)

 Last part of the workshop, we learnt how to:
+- trading psychology

-- read candle graphs
+- how to read candle graphs
+- basic strategies used by investors

-All in all, it was an enrichng workshop about the history of investments.
-I will be going down for another thsi saturday so teach me more basics on investing and I am excited to see what new knowledge I'd be able to pick up.
+All in all, it was an enrichng workshop about the how the whole notion of investing came about.
+I will be going down for another this saturday so teach me more basics on investing and I am excited to see what new knowledge I'd be able to pick up.